Gaymedia/QueerDarkMode/README.md

 ## What is QueerDarkMode?

-QueerDarkMode is a CSS file packaged as an extension for Google Chrome, Firefox and Opera, which wraps the community design of the German LGBTQ+ platform DBNA in a dark garb.
+QueerDarkMode is a CSS file packaged as an extension for Google Chrome, Firefox and Opera, which wraps the community design of the german queer-social platform DBNA in a dark garb.
 The design can be used on the desktop as well as in the mobile version of DBNA.

 ## How can I install it?